parisni/mimic-omop-guidelines/01-introduction.rst

 - I2B2 :
         - https://www.i2b2.org/
+        - have been created as a framework to investigate genetic disease
 	- good interface for cohort selection
 	- i2b2 has been described as being used by more than 200 hospitals6 over the world
 	- The central table is called observation_fact table
 	- Compare to OMOP-CDM the hierarchies are organise with a 'concept path' column.
 Two concepts are linked by a single relationship

 - FHIR, Fast Healthcare Interoperability Resources
+        - have been created to support healthcare uses of data like clinical decision support
 	- is a standard for exchanging healthcare information electronically (https://www.hl7.org/fhir/overview.html/)
 	- Some papers have showed that collaboration between FHIR  may provide both applicative software and analytic research and showed great promise(5, 13)

 - PCORnet, the National Patient-Centered Clinical Research Network (http://pcornet.org/pcornet-common-data-model/)
+        - have been created to monitore the safety of FDA-regulated medical products.
 	- PCORnet Common Data Model (CDM) integrate multiple data from different sources and leverages standard terminologies and coding systems for healthcare (including ICD, SNOMED, CPT, HCPSC, and LOINC) to enable interoperability with and responsiveness to evolving data standards.
 	- The first version of the CDM was released in 2014, and there have been 3 major releases and one minor update since then (last release CDM v4.1: Released May 18, 2018 )

 - OMOP model : Observational Medical Outcomes Partnership Common Data Model (OMOP-CDM)
 	- Incorpore validated standard classification (8) : SNOMED for diagnoses, RxNORM for drug ingredients and LOINC for laboratory results...
 	- Provide tables for mapping beetween international classification (ex: ICD9 and SNOMED)

+	- Public-private partnership as members of academics and industry are working on it
+        - have been created to compare drug outcomes studies

 	- In this model all the data stay locally at the participant site, the primary analyses are carried locally (5)